 Certain directors of Enerflex are also directors of other reporting issuers.
 Additional information related to outside directorships is included in the section entitled "Director Profiles".
-The NCG Committee monitors outside boards on which the directors serve to determine if there are circumstances that would impact a director's ability to exercise independent judgment and to confirm each director has enough time to fulfill his/her commitments to Enerflex.
+The NCG Committee monitors outside boards on which the directors serve to determine if there are circumstances that would impact a director's ability to exercise independent judgment in considering transactions and agreements in respect of which a director has a material interest and to confirm each director has enough time to fulfill his/her commitments to Enerflex.
 An interlock occurs when two or more Board members are also board members of another public company.
 There are no board interlocks amongst the Enerflex directors.